 Flashlight or headlight

-Sleeping bag suitable for temperatures as low as - 5C
+Sleeping bag suitable for temperatures as low as - 5C (can be bought in for you)

-Sleeping mat for under the sleeping bag
+Light inflatable sleeping mat for under the sleeping bag (can be bought in for you)

 On arrival at the Guesthouse in Murghab, your guide will give to each of you a pair of saddle bags in which you can store your personal belongings and clothing (maximum 12 kg); without your suitcase or travel bag.
 The saddlebags will be transported on horseback during the trek, so they will follow you everywhere.
 Your travel bag or suitcase will stay safely in the guesthouse, with belongings and clothing unnecessary for the trek.
 You can also prepare a bag with some extra change of clothes, which you also leave in the guesthouse, and the car with supplies of food will bring you during the horse trek (this will allow you to swap some clothes or other cases).